 Try Traditional English Food

 The cuisine is a vital aspect of the culture and heritage of any country, and the UK has many meals that they are quite proud of!
 Start with an English breakfast – sausages, eggs, bacon, beans, toast, and some other side parts of your choice.
 Do not forget to try Fish and Chips – a meal you will find in most local restaurants.
 The English are very fond of meat pies and roast dinners as well.
-Also known as Sunday Dinner or Sunday Roast, this includes a plate full of meat, mashed potatoes, vegetables, all covered in gravy.
+Also known as Sunday Dinner or Sunday Roast, this includes a plate full of meat, mashed potatoes, and vegetables, all covered in gravy.
 You will find this at any pub or local cafe, so try that to get the full experience!

 Whether it is accommodations, tickets for transportation, or sightseeing – we suggest taking care of that beforehand.
-Not only will that guarantee a place for you on the bus or train, or a more comfortable housing, you will also save a lot of money.
+Not only will that guarantee a place for you on the bus or train, or more comfortable housing, but you will also save a lot of money.
 The prices tend to go higher the later you buy the tickets.
 That, especially, is the case with public transport.
 Regarding places to visit – many of them manage the flow of tourists, so there might be no place left for you if you try to get a ticket on the spot.
 If this is not an impromptu holiday, plan your activities and book everything in advance!

 Try To Catch A Show